 This acquisition is part of Swiggy’s strategy to scale its tech prowess by bringing in entrepreneurial teams that can solve unique customer problems

-Online food delivery service Swiggy has acquired Bangalore-based artificial intelligence (AI) start-up Kint.io, for an undisclosed amount.
+Swiggy,the online food delivery service has recently acquired Bangalore-based artificial intelligence (AI) start-up Kint.io.
 Kint.io is an AI-based platform and is specialised in applying computer vision and deep learning for object recognition in videos.

-With the acquisition of AI startup, Swiggy will augment the work it has been doing in the field of AI, big data and machine learning (ML) as it is aiming at improving discovery for customers and enable speedy and more efficient deliveries.
+With this acquisition, Swiggy will augment the work it has been doing in the field of AI, big data and machine learning (ML) as it is aiming at improving discovery for customers and enable speedy and efficient deliveries.

 Kint.io was founded in October 2014 by Pavithra Solai Jawahar and Jagannathan Veeraraghavan.
-As part of the deal, the founding members of the start-up, Jawahar and Veeraraghavan, will join the Swiggy.
+And they will join the Swiggy.

 Scaling technology expertise

-Dale Vaz, Head of Engineering and Data Sciences, Swiggy, said, “The team at Kint.io comes with an exceptional understanding and expertise in AI, ML and data sciences.
-This acqui-hire is part of Swiggy’s strategy to scale our tech prowess by bringing in entrepreneurial teams that can solve unique customer problems.”
+Dale Vaz, Head of Engineering and Data Sciences, Swiggy has said that the team at Kint.io comes with an exceptional understanding and expertise in AI, ML and data sciences.
+This is part of Swiggy’s strategy to scale tech prowess by bringing in entrepreneurial teams that can solve unique customer problems.